Take the first step towards building a high performance culture based on the highest ethical standards.

-A great culture is required to execute a great strategy
+A great company culture is required to execute a great strategy

 Many organisations spend hundreds of thousands and in some case many millions of dollars crafting their strategy and/or getting advice on how to do that.
-Many of those same organisations spend a fraction of that investment in gaining a realistic understanding of their current culture, the culture they need to turbo-charge their strategy and developing a plan for cultural change.
+Many of those same organisations spend a fraction of that investment in gaining a realistic understanding of what is organisational culture, or their current company culture.
+This neglect comes at the expense of the culture they need to turbo-charge their strategy, and of developing a plan for cultural change in the workplace.

 Your organisation can’t be uniform and diverse at the same time, nor can it place a high value on individual accountability and collective accountability at the same time.
 There will be trade-offs.
 If you prioritise hard conversations, there will be a trade-off which will result in a lower level of harmony, at least in the short term.

 Insync has developed an innovative way to shine a light on the cultural change that is desired to support the execution of your strategy based on the views of your employees.
-Here is a hypothetical example of the cultural change that might be required as revealed by results from using Insync’s cultural trade-offs survey.
+Here is a hypothetical example of the kind of cultural change in the workplace that might be required as revealed by results from using Insync’s cultural trade-offs survey.
 The results shown are fictitious.